-The following parties will be invited to a meeting of the governing board and allowed to make representations or share information:
+The following parties will be invited to a meeting of the governing board and are allowed to make representations or share information:

-- > Parents (and, where requested, a representative or friend) - > The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend) - > The headteacher - > The pupil's social worker, if they have one - > The VSH, if the pupil is looked after
+- > Parents/carers (and, where requested, a representative or friend) - > The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend) - > The headteacher - > The pupil's social worker, if they have one - > The VSH, if the pupil is looked after - > A representative of the local authority

-Governing board meetings can be held remotely at the request of parents.
+The meeting can be held remotely at the request of parents/carers.
 See section 9 for more details on remote access to meetings.